The Cybercene Lab

 AN EMBODIED PERSPECTIVE

-We at The Cybercene Lab firmly believe that major ecological and socio-cultural crises of our times (such as climate change, manufactured culture wars, challenges to democratic norms, increased inequality, the planet's sixth mass-extinction) are not separate phenomena but present important interconnections.
+We at The Cybercene Lab firmly believe that major ecological and socio-cultural crises of our times (such as climate change, challenges to democratic norms, increased inequality, the planet's sixth mass-extinction) are not separate phenomena but present important interconnections.
 We also believe that these crises must be urgently mitigated by deeper engagement between scholars in the humanities and other disciplines.

 For this reason, our work at the lab is directed not only towards other humanities scholars, but also towards leaders, non-humanist scholars of environmental, cultural and digital culture, policy makers who would like to include important humanities-based perspectives into their planning and new initiatives.
 Even more importantly, we hope the lab will become a space to learn from actual practitioners (the bodies on the ground) who are diligently striving towards multispecies ecocultural healing and habitability within their own communities globally.
+The lab is also committed to developing new humanistic qualitative methods to enhance affective and epistemic impacts of multispecies abundance and damage: for example, multispecies thick mapping, developed and now being deployed by the lab in its current projects.

 Please excuse us while we build our complete site with links and more information (Coming soon)